-The Youth Ministry Track will prepare students to minister to children and adolescents in both the church and world.
-Graduates who complete the Youth Ministry Track will be able to:
+The A.A. in Youth Ministry will prepare students to minister to children and adolescents in both the church and world.
+Graduates who complete the program will be able to:

 - Develop a theological and pastoral approach to working with children and youth; - Present Scripture in a relevant manner for children and youth; - Develop worship and educational programs for children and youth; - Serve in parachurch ministries related to children and youth, e.g., church camps.